WNYBAC enlists high quality, experienced artists to teach our workshops.

 Kasia Keeley was born in 1985 in Bridgeport, CT.
 She received her BFA from the University at Buffalo.
 Her work has been exhibited at Nina Freudenheim Gallery, Buffalo; the Women’s Studio Workshop, Rosendale, NY; Purdue University, Lafayette, IN; and the University at Buffalo Art Galleries.
 Keeley is currently associated with the Women’s Studio Workshop in Rosendale, NY, focused on Japanese papermaking, natural dyeing, sculptural papermaking and plant–based papermaking.
 Keeley’s delicate and organic artwork is the result of a creative practice centered around the making of paper from plants which she collects herself.

-In addition to being the founder of WNYBAC, Richard Kegler is the founding partner of P22 type foundry, which originated in 1994 as an outgrowth of his Master’s thesis project on Marcel Duchamp.
-Rich’s background in typography and book arts includes ventures in bookbinding and letterpress printing.
+In addition to being the founder of WNYBAC, Richard Kegler is the founding partner of P22 type foundry, which originated in 1994 as an outgrowth of his Master's thesis project on Marcel Duchamp.
+Rich's background in typography and book arts includes ventures in bookbinding and letterpress printing.
 However, the historical context and background of type continue to be his greatest interest and shape the evolution of P22.
 Since 2014, Kegler has been Director of the Book Arts Center at Wells College, in Aurora, NY, which hosts a myriad of Book Arts related workshops, events and residencies, in addition to an on-campus shop, The Wells College Press.

 Kate S. Parzych received her Masters of Fine Arts in 2005 from the State University of New York at Buffalo.
 She is the adjunct instructor of Photography at Daemen College and the University of Buffalo.
 She also conducts workshops at CEPA Gallery and WNYBAC.
 In 2010, Kate was selected to participate in the NFYA MARK program.
 Her work is based in photography as well as unique artist books and has been exhibited regionally.